 - Must be turned in to Campus Police at least 2 weeks in advance of the event.

 - All Special Event requirements outlined in the Student Handbook must be complied with including additional requirements when hosting large events.

 - The individual or group sponsoring the event is responsible for all applicable security charges.

 - Campus Police can be contacted by calling 843-661-1109.

 What if I need to rearrange the furniture in the area I am using?

 If furniture is needed to be moved, you are going to need to document on your facility request that you need to have setup services.
 Diagrams of how you wish to have the space setup is recommended to ensure if such accommodations can be made.
 If such accommodations can be made, we want to ensure we have a clear picture of what you want.
 The Space Coordinator as well as the Facilities Management Office can assist you in determining if it is possible to do what you want to do in a particular facility.
 Our Facilities Management Office can be contacted at 843-661-1108.

 My student organization wants to rent facilities and host a fund raiser what is required to receive approval of a fundraiser?

 The Student Organization Fundraising Income Report must be completed at least 10 business days after the event.
-This form can found on the Student Affairs Website.
+This form can found on the Student Life webpage.